London’s Aldwych Reverberates with ‘Modi ki Jageer Nahin, Hindustan Hamara Hai’ Chants, Massive Demonstration Against Modi’s Citizen Laws

 The protest was called by South Asia Solidarity Group (SASG) and SOAS India Society.

 A press release issued by the organisers said, ‘The Citizenship Amendment Act (CAA), which has recently been passed by the Indian parliament is an attack on the very basis of Indian citizenship.’
 The law allows migrants from Pakistan, Bangladesh, and Afghanistan to become Indian citizens provided they are either Hindu, Sikh, Parsi, Jain, or Christian.
-By explicitly linking Indian citizenship with religious affiliation, and conspicuously excluding Muslims, the law seeks to subvert the secular nature of the Indian constitution and build a legal foundation for the Bharatiya Janata Party’s stated dream of creating a Hindu Rashtra (state) in India.’
+By explicitly linking Indian citizenship with religious affiliation, and conspicuously excluding Muslims, the law seeks to subvert the secular nature of the Indian constitution and build a legal foundation (as stated in this resource from McLeod Brock) for the Bharatiya Janata Party’s stated dream of creating a Hindu Rashtra (state) in India.’

 The press release further said that the NRC and new citizenship rules, ‘…will result in the potential disenfranchisement of India’s 200 million Muslims.
 The NRC process will require citizens to prove their status with documentation going back several generations.
 Based on the experience of the state of Assam, which has already been through such an exercise, this process will intimidate and harass ordinary citizens, especially those from poor and marginalised backgrounds who do not have all the requisite paperwork.
 With the government proposing to implement the NRC across the country, the CAA now aims to give citizenship to the large proportion of Hindus caught in the snare of the NRC, making it essentially an exercise to exclude Muslims.
 The lawyers for workers compensation states this judgment as discrimination against Muslims all around the world.
 With few Muslims spreading terrorism across the globe which has involuntarily branded all Muslims as terrorists and every people are afraid to maintain a friendly relationship with them.